When desperate times call for desperate measures, how do your restaurant operations adapt?

 Understanding the operational impact

 While it appears Dunkin was up to the challenge, it’s one that more brands could encounter as competition intensifies across the restaurant landscape.
-It may often be necessary to innovate the menu, which could create food cost management challenges, or delve into the competition’s sandbox, as was the case with Dunkin.
+It may often be necessary to innovate the menu, which could create food cost management challenges, or delve into the competition’s sandbox, as was the here.
 In either case, making these changes while simultaneously upholding the brand’s reputation isn’t always easy.

 Ultimately, when competition increases brands should not be afraid to roll the dice.
 Those equipped with the right software tools will be more successful maximizing their operational results as they maintain the brand consistency their guests know and love.